novex-ai/parallel-parrot/README.md

 [![Poetry](https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json)](https://python-poetry.org/)

 Use cases:
-- generate questions from documents for better Retrieval Augmented Generation (match questions to questions, not documents)
+- Generate questions from documents for better Retrieval Augmented Generation (match questions to questions, not documents)
-- sentiment analysis on a large number of documents
+- Sentiment analysis or summarization on a large number of documents
-- data extraction and summarization
+- Data extraction and summarization
-- removal of personal identifiers
+- Removal of personal identifiers
-- generate instructions from documents for fine tuning of LLMs
+- Generate instructions from documents for fine tuning of LLMs

 Main Features:
-- Operates on both pandas dataframes and native python lists of dictionaries
+- Supports both pandas dataframes and native python lists of dictionaries
 - Supports OpenAI Chat Completion API, with structured output "functions" (more LLMs planned in the future)
-- Prepare data for fine-tuning
+- Output formatted data for fine-tuning

 Other Features:
-- Fast asynchronous (concurrent) requests using aiohttp and uvloop
+- Fast asynchronous (concurrent) requests using aiohttp and uvloop, with support for notebook environments
 - Python logging support
 - Runs a single request first, without retries.
-This helps in troubleshooting API access, with a cleaner stacktrace if, for example, the API token is incorrect.
+This helps in troubleshooting API access, with a clean stacktrace for authorization and access errors.
-Also, uses that request to pull [rate limit information](https://platform.openai.com/docs/guides/rate-limits) from the OpenAI API to optimize the parallel requests to run as fast as possible.
+Also, uses that request to pull [rate limit information](https://platform.openai.com/docs/guides/rate-limits) from the OpenAI API to configure the parallel requests to run as fast as possible.
-- Automatic retries, with exponential backoff, jitter, and header-based delays
+- Automatic retries, with exponential backoff, jitter, and dynamic header-based delays
-- Uses simple/performant Python [string.Template](https://docs.python.org/3/library/string.html#string.Template) strings for prompt templates.  e.g. `"summarize: ${input}"`
+- Uses standard Python [string.Template](https://docs.python.org/3/library/string.html#string.Template) strings for prompt templates.  e.g. `"summarize: ${input}"`
 - "Batteries included" with pre-engineered prompt templates
-- Tracking of API usage statistics, to support cost controls
+- Tracks and returns token usage statistics, to support cost controls
-- Supports pandas 1.x and 2.x APIs
+- Supports `pandas` 1.x and 2.x APIs

 ## Getting Started